-While the change in accounting standards will significantly impact the disclosures and layout of the financial statements, the current communication from regulators is generally that capital adequacy and risk based capital calculations will be recalibrated to result in the same overall capital requirements
+The branch's advice from regulators is generally that capital adequacy and risk based capital calculations will be recalibrated to result in the same overall capital requirements.

-While many of the impacts expected from the change in accounting standards are known and understood in principle, final communication from regulators, industry bodies, and taxation authorities is required to quantify their impact.
-The company is currently working through such assessments as information is received, any identified risk areas will be addressed prior to implementation.
-Therefore, the financial impact of NZ IFRS17 cannot be reasonably estimated at this time
+The financial impact expected from the change in accounting standards are known and understood in principle, final communication from regulators and taxation authorities is required to quantify their impact.
+Until final tax guidance is provided, and completion of the implementation project, it is not practical to quantify the financial impact of NZ IFRS 17.